zerozero/zerozero.github.io/collections/_artist/2019-10-11-digital-umbilical.md

 As part of this research into technology and performance we also fitted one audience member with EEG sensors to monitor the signals produced by the brain during the performance.

-This experimental artwork was commissioned by Sadlers Wells and supported by BNP Paribas and the Arts Council.
+This experimental artwork was supported by Sadlers Wells, BNP Paribas and the Arts Council.
+Sadlers Wells have commissioned an online version of the piece for their Autumn 2021 programme.

 For more information about the project visit our website at [bodyintelligence.art](http://www.bodyintelligence.art/){:target="_blank"}